 “I would like to see in the future that complete reproductive health services including abortion care are available and provided without stigma to any person in need.”

-* Since this interview Amina has retired from the organisation
+* Since this interview Amina has left her position at the organisation